csesoc/website/Backend/README.md

    - Mostly algorithms used by the editor such as Myer's string difference algorithm (glorified BFS tbh) and some prefix/suffix computation
  - ### `environment/` & `internal/`
    - Methods/packages that can be used to retrieve information about the current environment and other internal utilities
- - ### `src`
+ - ### `client`
-   - WIP TypeSCript implementation of client and server for Operational Transform algorithm
+   - WIP TypeScript implementation of client server for operational transform